 Relief for an Employee and Concerned Managers

 Two managers were concerned about an employee who was in a dangerous situation.
-They approached the Navigator because the situation was outside of their scope.
-The employee reluctantly met with the Navigator.
+They approached the Navigator because the problem was outside of their scope.
+The employee was hesitant to meet with the Navigator due to fear of judgment or making matters worse.
+However, once the employee sat down with the Navigator, they immediately knew it was a safe, confidential space to discuss their problem openly.
 Together, the employee and the Navigator discussed the violence occurring in her home and identified individuals whom she could reach out to as a support system.

-When the client was ready, the Navigator called the Women’s Center for Advancement (WCA) and connected her to a support group and legal assistance.
-The client left with hope that things may get better.
+The Navigator called the Women’s Center for Advancement (WCA) and connected her to a support group and legal assistance when the client was ready.
+The client left with hope and a plan to create a safer environment at home.
 She told the Navigator, “I didn’t think this would work, but I feel so much better.
-This helped so much because I’m not a victim, and you didn’t treat me like that.”
+This helped so much because you understand I’m not a victim, and you didn’t treat me like one.”

 A Move from Uncertain Renter to Confident Homeowner